MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 489b0b447949     microsoft/iis:windowsservercore   "cmd"     About an hour ago   Exited           pedantic_lichterman
 ```

-To create a the new container image use the `docker commit` command.
+To create a the new container image, use the `docker commit` command.
 Docker commit takes a form of “docker commit container-name new-image-name”.
+Note – replace the name of the container in this example with the actual container name.

 ```none
 docker commit pedantic_lichterman modified-iis